hadleysmith/xfet-mc/README.md

 # xfet-mc
-Monte Carlo XFET simulations and CNR analysis of numerical mouse phantom and contrast-depth phantom
+Monte Carlo XFET simulations and CNR analysis of numerical mouse phantom and contrast-depth phantom.

 This repository contains code for 1) generating data from XFET Monte Carlo (MC) simulations of both a numerical mouse phantom and contrast-depth phantom, and 2) analyzing CNR results.

 Due to large file sizes, data is available upon request.
-Please email hadleys@uchicago.edu, or contact the La Riviere lab group.
+Please email hadley.debrosse@osumc.edu or contact the La Riviere lab group.

 "simulations" contains code needed to perform TOPAS XFET MC simulations.
 More information about how to acquire and use TOPAS here: https://www.topasmc.org/